The Blackpink Netflix Documentary Trailer Promises An Intimate Look Behind-The-Scenes

 "I'd ask myself, ' Do you want to give up because it's not easy?" says Jisoo in Korean.
 But ultimately, their reliance on each other was what helped them through — and then some."We grew into something that we didn't even know was possible," Rosé says.
 "I want people to see the potential in us," Jennie later adds.

-The trailer also shows the behind-the-scenes process of creating their first full album, The Album, which was released on October 2.
-And it's BLACKPINK'S main producer and songwriter Teddy Park who ultimately asks the question that's likely on many people's minds, and lies at the center of the documentary: "How do we live up to the hype?"
+The trailer also shows the behind-the-scenes process of creating their first full album, The Album, which was released on 2nd October.
+And it's BLACKPINK'S main producer and songwriter Teddy Park who ultimately asks the question that's likely on many people's minds, and lies at the centre of the documentary: "How do we live up to the hype?"